 We have excellent Key Stage Two SATS results, with children achieving greater depth above the national average, as well as good results in the now teacher assessed Key Stage One SATS.
 We place an importance on the key skills of reading, writing and maths yet equally provide wonderful experiences for our children.

 We follow the 2014 National Curriculum, which can be found at this link: https://www.gov.uk/government/collections/national-curriculum.
 Punctuation, grammar and fluency in maths are taught in timetabled lessons in the mornings, placing an emphasis on core skills.
-Science and the foundation subjects are taught through exciting topics in the afternoons.
-We link English and maths to these topics, where appropriate, so that the children may use and apply the skills they have learned across the curriculum.
+Science and the foundation subjects are taught through exciting topics linked directly to English and mathematics where appropriate so that children gain a broad and balanced learning experience, allowing children to shine, whatever their abilities.

 Phonics is the primary building blocks to reading and writing.
 It teaches children the understanding between letters and sounds so it is really important to get it right!
 In school, we follow the Letters and Sounds programme of phonics as our main sheme but it is supported by the use of other programmes where necessary e.g. jolly phonics.
 Jolly phonics uses songs and actions to help support the children in their learning by giving them something visual or audio to help them remember.
 We continually improve our planning to adapt to meet the needs of our current cohorts.
 Additionally, we regularly assess the children's knowledge and feedback to parents so that they can continue to support their child at home.